RAARA - Residential Area Augmented Reality Acoustics

 Status

-- Automatic acoustic recording of the environment (close range and distance range)
+• Automatic sound physical detection of the environment (near and far range)

-- Interactive visual and acoustic presentation of the calculations using AR (virtual noise source with virtual sound in real environments)
+• Interactive visual and acoustic representation of calculations using AR (virtual noise source with virtual sound in real environments)

 Project Partners